We want to be precise

-The masses of the test vehicles are determined by weighing them with the help of a DINI ARGEO wheel load scale, with an exactness of 0.9%.
+The masses of the test vehicles are determined by weighing them with the help of a DINI ARGEO wheel load scale.
 Provided that no weighing was carried out, the given masses correspond with the data in the vehicles registration book.

 Versatility is a standard

 The measurement of the collision speeds of the test vehicles occurs with infrared light barrier technology from Alge-Sportstiming and laser light barrier technology with a maximum tolerance of 1% (attempts (experiments) prior to 2000: 4%).